 A representative of each of the following stakeholder groups:

-Hampton Pool Trust together with our operating partner YMCA St Paul’s Group is committed to being a good neighbour.
+Hampton Pool Trust together with our operating partner South Downs Leisure is committed to being a good neighbour.
 The Neighbour Liaison Group is being established to support this aim as we embark on a major redevelopment of Hampton Pool.
 If you live on one of the roads close to the pool you are invited to join our mailing list to receive updates and invitations to Neighbour Liaison Group Meetings.

 The Neighbour Liaison Group will ensure that the local community is kept informed during the process of construction and refurbishment of the building at Hampton Pool.